 Post-Graduate Continuing Education: hasn’t been offered before 2010.

 It is hard to get doctors to attend a course in HD, including Movement Disorder Neurologists, even when it is free.

 Additional proof for necessary changes to take place was expressed in our first award-winning documentary - "The Huntington's Disease Project: Removing the Mask."
 The documentary took on the most sensitive subject matter relating to Huntington's disease.
-At that time is was taboo to remove the mask on topics that were hidden for decades (Pysciatric, cognitive, and vegetative), listed above.
+At that time it was taboo to remove the mask on topics that were hidden for decades (psychiatric, cognitive, behavioral, and vegetative), listed above.
 It was time to let patients and caregivers openly discuss what truly happens to patients and families - unsensored.

 It has been noted that some neurologists are reluctant to diagnosis HD in the absence of movements since they continue to believe that there is little that can be done for the patient.
 As per the publication, “A Physician’s Guide to the Management of HD,” by the HDSA (Huntington’s Disease Society of America), observational studies have demonstrated that changes can occur prior to the development of motor symptoms.
 In fact, “A Physician’s Guide to the Movement of HD” notes that cognitive changes have been observed in 40% of individuals studied and are detectable in more than 70% of those close to a diagnosis of manifest HD.
 Several studies have suggested that cognitive and behavioral impairments are greater sources of impaired functioning than the movement disorder in persons with HD, both in the workplace and at home.
 Yet neurologists will not diagnosis without the movement disorder.

 This video explains the UHDRS, and why the diagnostic criteria should be changed.